 Show off your lighter side

 How does a big box store express friendliness?
 With humor.
 When properly deployed, humor can keep your social media presence both welcome and relevant.
-How does an office supply store goof off?
-By sticking googly eyes on office supplies, of course.
-Not only does Office Depot give us a smirk, it uses a popular hashtag as a prompt.
+Target’s twitter feed is filled with tongue-in-cheek jokes.

 — Target (@Target) July 27, 2017

 Purchasing an expensive, grey-screened graphic calculator is a rite of passage for many American high school students.
 This tweet evokes nostalgia for older millennials and lets the next generation in on the joke.
 Brands don’t need to be brilliant humorists to make their audience smile.

 While Office Depot deserves kudos for a bit of sharp co-branding, it’s Staples that goes to the head of the class.

 Staples takes the interactive route with its post, which is generally a winning tactic, but is particularly relevant in the spirit of back to school.
 With a special offer baked in, Staples has hit a trifecta.